 Do you know how much an ant weighs?
-Believe it or not, there is actually scientific research that has been conducted on this topic!

 How much does an ant weigh?

 So, how much does an ant weigh?

 It really depends on the size and type of ant.

 The average ant weighs about 1/10th of a gram, but some types can weigh up to 2 grams.